Nicoss54/docker-sfeirschool-exercice/Readme.md

 Let's go to do that

 * Create a network named todo-db with an alias named mongo.
-This network is a bridge type
+This network is a bridge type.
 * Link your container database with the container backend on this network
 * Check if your container back start without errors
 * Create a network named todo-web.
 This network is also a bridge type
 * Link your container front with the container back on this network
-* Go to http://localhost:4200 and create a Todo (normally it works)
+* Go to http://localhost:4200 and create your first todo! (normally it works)

 ### Docker compose for more fun

 * Remove all your containers and images
-* Create a docker compose, using your image on the docker hub
+* Create a Docker compose, using your image on the docker hub
-* Use docker compose command
+* Use docker compose command to start everything
-* Check if all work that you want
+* Check if everything works as expected